ikeandmike/op_sys/README.md

 ### Project 0

 The main purpose of Project 0 was to create a VM in which we created a few new system calls and recompiled the Linux kernel.
 For now, the system calls just print "Hello World" to the syslog.
-In project 2, they wil do more interesting things.
+In project 2, they will do more interesting things.

 ### Project 1